SnapperGee/tones/README.md

 # Tones

-Generate tones musically with the CLI.
+Generate tones musically from the CLI.
 With this package, you can pass musical notes via command line arguments and output them as audio and/or write them to a WAV file.